Network Flow Log Audit with Cilium + CLS

 |---|---|

-time | Time when the flow occurred |
+time | Time of the flow |

-verdict | Policy verdict (FORWARDED / DROPPED / TRACED / ERROR) |
+verdict | Policy verdict (FORWARDED / DROPPED / ERROR) |

 drop_reason_desc | Drop reason description |

-IP | Full IP info (source/destination IP) |
+IP | Complete IP information (including source/destination IP) |

 IP.source | Source IP |